Controversial head of Voice of America resigns hours after President Biden takes office

 Biden is expected to name a replacement from within USAGM, although no successor was announced on Wednesday.

-Pack, a former documentary filmmaker who has worked with former Trump advisor Steve Bannon, left a trail of controversies, lawsuits and general criticism inside and around the agencies he oversaw.
+Pack, a former documentary filmmaker who has worked with former Trump adviser Steve K. Bannon, left a trail of controversies, lawsuits and general criticism inside and around the agencies he oversaw.

-He characterized his efforts — which included replacing top managers and asserting the right to direct VOA’s newsgathering, despite a firewall of regulations intended to keep the news product independent — as an attempt to restore the venerable news agency’s tradition of non-partisan reporting.
+He characterized his efforts — which included replacing top managers and asserting the right to direct VOA’s newsgathering, despite a firewall of regulations intended to keep the news product independent — as an attempt to restore the venerable news agency’s tradition of nonpartisan reporting.
 Critics, however, saw his initiatives as an effort to turn VOA into a mouthpiece for the Trump administration.

 “I firmly believe that — thanks to your support, patriotism, and understanding — a great amount of much-needed reform was achieved in the past eight months,” Pack wrote in a resignation letter to staff on Wednesday.

-He added, “USAGM and the CEO position are meant to be non-partisan.
+He added: “USAGM and the CEO position are meant to be non-partisan.
 As such, every single day, I was solely focused upon reorienting the agency toward its mission.
 I sought, above all, to help the agency share America’s story with the world objectively and without bias.”

 Others inside USAGM and VOA strongly disagreed with that self-assessment.